Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-12. Can you clarify the term “Tenant Isolation” in SAP CPI?
+12. What does the term “Tenant Isolation” mean in SAP CPI?

 Ans:

 Tenant isolation in SAP CPI refers to the separation of resources and data among the platform’s tenants or customers.
-Each SAP CPI tenant runs separately, with its own set of settings, integration artifacts, and runtime environment to protect data privacy and security.
+Each SAP CPI tenant operates independently, with its own settings, integration artifacts, and runtime environment to ensure data privacy and security.
+This isolation prevents unauthorized access between tenants and maintains the integrity of each tenant’s data and processes.
+Additionally, it enables scalable and secure multi-tenancy by ensuring that operations and configurations for one tenant do not affect others.

 13. What is the objective of the SAP CPI Message Filter, and how does it work?